 This is a non-exhaustive TLDR list of current and ongoing projects in the laboratory.

 Misinformation on End-to-End Encrypted Messaging Platforms.
 We are studying how users encounter and process misinformation on WhatsApp.
-Student Researchers: Archie Brohn, Jason Chee, Brennan Schaffner, Kevin Feng (PhD Student at University of Washington),and Kevin Song.
+Student Researchers: Brennan Schaffner and Kevin Feng (PhD Student at University of Washington)

 Content Moderation on Social Media Platforms.
 We are studying how different social media platforms handle content moderation.
-Student Researchers: Brennan Schaffner Collaborators: Nick Feamster (UChicago), Chenhao Tan (UChicago).
+Student Researchers: Brennan Schaffner Collaborators: Nick Feamster (UChicago), Chenhao Tan (UChicago), Arjun Bhagoji.
 Funded by Data Science Institute Grant.

 Security and Privacy Education For Kids (SPE4K): We are working with two partner schools to develop educational resources for K-5 around online privacy and security.
-Student Researchers: Elana Blinder (UMD), Kevin Song, Antoine Vignon, Kelly Wagman Collaborators: Tammy Clegg (UMD), Solomon Dworkin, Priya Kumar (Penn State), Jessica Vitak (UMD).
+Student Researchers: Elana Blinder (UMD), Zoe Torok, Kelly Wagman Collaborators: Tammy Clegg (UMD) and Jessica Vitak (UMD).
 Funded by SATC edu grant.

 Privacy and Security For Under-served and Marginalized Communities.
 We have studied the privacy and security needs of under-served and marginalized communities including low-income mobile users in South Africa funded by a Facebook Securing the Internet grant.
 Most recently, we are examining how activists manage online privacy and security concerns and in-person activism.
 Student Researchers: Maia Boyd, Jamar Sullivan, Lily Hackworth Collaborators: Blase Ur (UChicago)

 Privacy and Security Implications of K-12 Educational Technologies.
 We are studying the privacy and security implications of educational technologies used in K-12.
-Student Researchers: Jake Chanenson, Jason Chee, Amy Morrill, and Brandon Sloane (NYU) Collaborators: Danny Huang (NYU).
+Student Researchers: Jake Chanenson, Andre Dang, and Brandon Sloane (NYU) Collaborators: Danny Huang (NYU).
 Funded by NSF CAREER grant.